 8. React constructively if you feel like your trans or gender nonconforming client doesn’t trust you.
 Remember, transgender and gender nonconforming folks are consistently discriminated against, and they may have had more than one negative experience with other health care professionals.
 Ask them if there is anything else you can do to make them feel more comfortable.

 9. Connect to the community.
 If you are personally not connected to the LGBTQIA2+ community, you may want to find a way to become involved.
 You will understand people’s experiences better the more involved you are, and it is important to be aware that the community is a huge source of knowledge and resources.

-In case it’s helpful to anyone reading this, I had no idea what I was doing when I first started working in trans health, and I still have a lot to learn.
+In case it’s helpful to anyone reading this, I had no idea what I was doing when I first starting working in trans health, and I still have a lot to learn.
 I value this work because I care about mental health, and particularly the mental health of marginalized groups.
 I also care about doing what I can to change societal norms that are based on false truths and are detrimental to people’s well-being.
 If you’re interested in joining me on this journey or learning more, please don’t hesitate to reach out or check out the resources below.

 We all have implicit biases.
 So what can we do about it?
 Dushaw Hockett.
 TEDxMidAtlanticSalon